antmicro/meta-antmicro/meta-rdfm/README.md

 ## Glossary

-Besides the already existing parameters in meta-mender, the meta-rdfm layer introduces new variables that affect the build process.
+The meta-rdfm layer introduces new variables that affect the build process.

 ### RDFM_ARTIFACT_NAME